 While near-prime credit consumers certainly aren’t starting from scratch, they need a provider that understands their unique credit needs to work with them on their journey to prime status.

 That’s where Mercury Financial comes in.
-Mercury is the only fintech credit provider focused solely on near-prime consumers.
+Mercury is a fintech credit provider focused solely on near-prime consumers.
 More than 1 million cardholders and counting find Mercury the perfect fit for reaching their aspirational financial goals in a way that respects their need for flexibility and savings.

 EVP of Strategy and Development Steve Carp said the Mercury team hits that sweet spot through a combination of technological prowess and customer commitment.